denoland/deno/tools/cut_a_release.md

     must match the CLI tag; you don't need to create dedicated commit for that purpose, it's enough to tag the latest commit in that repo.

+21. For minor releases: make sure https://github.com/mdn/browser-compat-data has been updated to reflect Web API changes in this release.
+Usually done ahead of time by @lucacasonato.

 ## Updating `deno_docker`

 1. Open a PR on the `deno_docker` repo that bumps the Deno version in all